 Student Apartments has a contract with Comcast to provide cable television to all apartments in the East and West Villages and Medical Plaza.
 Cable television is included in the rent and discounts are not available to residents who choose not to use the cable television service.

 Residents of the East and West Villages and Medical Plaza need a digital converter box from Comcast to receive the digital cable television channel lineup contracted through Comcast.
-Residents may call Comcast at 1.800.266.2278 to schedule an appointment for a technician to install their equipment or they may go to the local office at 1769 Murray Holladay Rd.(about 4700 South) Salt Lake City 84117 to pick up their equipment.
+Residents may go to the local office at 616 East 400 South Salt Lake City, UT 84102 to pick up their equipment or they may call Comcast at 1.800.266.2278 to schedule an appointment for a technician to install their equipment.
 Photo identification and a copy of the resident's rental agreement is required to pick up a converter box.

 Residents can choose one of the following options for no charge:

 Option 1 - Two (2) DTA converter boxes which receive all the digital channels from the contracted channel lineup, but will not access On Demand, TV guide menu or music channels.

 Option 2 - One (1) DCT converter box which allows residents to receive all digital channels from the contracted channel lineup, including On Demand, TV guide menu and music channels.

 Additional digital converter boxes, services or service calls requested by the resident from Comcast are the responsibility of the resident and will be billed directly to the resident by Comcast.
 Residents who do not pick up a digital converter box may only be able to receive a limited number of channels.

 Residents must sign an agreement with Comcast to receive the digital converter box.

 Residents must call Comcast at 1.800.266.2278 if they transfer apartments to notify Comcast of their new address.